XerWandeRer/Evernote-Helper/README.md

 ### Code Highlight

 Evernote lack of support for code highlight has been a real problem.
 The idea is to use it's support for RFT to support code highlight.

-Using Keyboard Maestro to set shortcuts which activates the process to format selected text as code.

 ![Demo]()